EMPRESS. XI. SDSS and JWST Search for Local and z~4-5 Extremely Metal-Poor Galaxies (EMPGs): Clustering and Chemical Properties of Local EMPGs: Discussion

 In this study, we find no HMPGs in the SDSS imaging data.
 Although we cannot conclude which of the three possibilities is more plausible, we estimate the upper limit of the number density of HMPGs from this result.
 From the discussion above, we assume that HMPGs have the $i$-band absolute magnitudes of $-10.3$.
 Since we select EMPG candidates using the SDSS imaging data with $i$-band magnitudes below 21.3 (Section \ref{sec:photo-selection}), we can search for HMPGs up to a luminosity distance of $d_L\simeq$ 21 Mpc (corresponding to $z\simeq$0.005).
 We find 104 EMPG candidates with emission lines from the SDSS imaging data with the total area of 14,555 deg$^2$, of which the ten candidates were confirmed by deep spectroscopic observations.
 Thus, assuming that we have searched for $\sim10\%$ (10/104) of the total area of the SDSS imaging data (14,555 deg$^2$ $\times\ 10/104 = 1,413$ deg$^2$), we have examined the volume of $1.3\times10^3$ Mpc$^3$.
 No HMPGs in that volume means that the upper limit of number density of HMPGs is approximately $7.7\times10^{-4}$ Mpc$^{-3}$.
 This is about four times smaller than the the number density of EMPGs, $(3.4\pm0.9)\times10^{-3}$ Mpc$^{-3}$, calculated by \citetalias{SA16}.
-We confirm that EMPGs below the metallicity floor are rarer than those above the metallicity floor.
+We also estimate the number density of $z\sim$ 4--5 EMPGs from the result of Section \ref{sec:jwst}.
+We select 17 EMPG candidates in the redshift range of $3.8 < z < 4.8$ using the JWST/NIRCam data with a survey area of 87.4 arcmin$^2$.
+From the volume corresponding to this redshift range and the survey area, and assuming that all of these candidates are genuine, the number density of $z\sim$ 4--5 EMPGs is estimated to be $6.7\times 10^{-5}\ \mathrm{Mpc^{-3}}$, which is lower than the upper limit of the number density of local HMPGs mentioned earlier.